BartMassey/euclid-divmod/README.md

 # Euclidean division and remainder
 Bart Massey

+**Note: Turns out that as of Rust 1.38 Rust includes `div_euclid()` and `rem_euclid()` in `std` for signed integer types.
+Their implementation is a little different (and a little simpler) than mine, but has more branches:
+I'll have to benchmark at some point to see which is faster.
+In any case, I would highly recommend not using my crate.
+I'll leave it up for historical interest.**

+## Background

 Many programming languages define integer division to either "truncate" / "round toward zero" (C, Rust) or "round down" (Python).
 In either case, the integer remainder will